Our Mission and History

 Leading Advocate for the St. Lawrence River

-For more than 30 years, Save The River has been the leading grassroots advocacy organization working to protect the St. Lawrence River.
+Since 1978 Save The River has been the leading grassroots advocacy organization working to protect the St. Lawrence River.

 As the region's only environmental watchdog group, Save The River takes an active role in River policy issues.
 Over the years, Save The River has fought to stop winter navigation, expansion of the St. Lawrence Seaway infrastructure, pressed for better spill response planning and sought public accounting of shipping accidents, and campaigned for better water levels management.